-PLUMBING SYSTEM SPECIFICATIONS The building is on a public water supply system.
+PLUMBING SPECIFICATIONS SYSTEM The building is on a public water supply system.
 The building is connected to the municipal sewer system.
 Copper tubing is used for the water supply piping.
 ABS plastic is used for the drain, waste and vent pipes.

-MAIN WATER SHUTOFF = VALVE The main water supply shutoff valve is located in the garage.
+MAIN WATER SHUTOFF VALVE The main water supply shutoff valve is located in the garage.
 It was tested and was functional.

 MAIN WATER LINE The main water line is buried underground and was not visible for inspection.

-The flow indicator on the water meter was checked with all the water shut off in the house.
-There was no movement of the flow indicator.
-This suggests that there are no leaks in the main water line.
-You should check the meter periodically (2-4 times a year) with all the water in the house shut off.
-Movement of the flow indicator on the meter means that there is a leak either inside the house or in the main line underground.
-INTERIOR WATER PIPES SUPPLY The visible portions of the copper water supply pipes are properly installed and functional.
+INTERIOR WATER

+PIPES

+SUPPLY The visible portions of the copper water supply pipes are properly installed and functional.
 Copper is considered one of the most desirable materials for interior supply pipes and is expected to last the lifetime of the building.

-WATER PRESSURE The water pressure is 80 PSI This is in the normal range of 30-80 PSI.
-DRAIN AND WASTE PIP PES ABS plastic is used for drain, waste and vent pipes.
+WATER PRESSURE The water pressure is 55 PSI.
+This is in the normal range of 30-80 PSI.
+A pressure reduction valve has been installed just downstream from the main shut off valve.
+The valve is properly installed and is functioning as intended.

+DRAIN AND WASTE PIPES ABS plastic is used for drain, waste and vent pipes.
 All of the visible drain pipes were properly installed and functional.
 ABS is a durable, reliable material and should last the lifetime of the building.
 All drain, waste and vent pipes were stress tested by filling bathtubs and fixtures to the overflow and then draining them while simultaneously flushing the toilet and running the sinks and showers.
 No leaks were observed and all fixtures emptied in a reasonable amount of time with no fluctuation in the rate of flow down the drain.
 This is commonly referred to as "functional drainage".

 VENT PIPES The visible portions of the vent pipes are properly installed and are performing their intended function.

 FAUCET FIXTURES All faucet fixtures were tested and were functioning as intended.

-HOSE BIBBS AND E SUPPLY PIPES XTERIOR The hose bibbs are the old style that must be protected during freezing weather.
-This can be accomplished either by installing a foam cap over the bibb or by shutting off the water supply at the indoor gate valve opposite the bibb and then opening the bibb to allow the water to drain out.
+SUPPLY PIPES

+HOSE BIBBS AND EXTERIOR The hose bibbs on this building are the frost free type.
+These hose bibbs typically will not freeze as long as the hoses are removed.
+Failure to remove hoses during freezing weather could result in a cracked pipe and leakage.
+The bibbs were tested and were functioning as intended.

 GAS PIPING The visible portions of the gas piping were properly installed and are performing their intended function.
 There was no odor of gas leakage at the time of the inspection.

+The gas pipes in front of the furnace and water heater are not protected by a bumper stop.
+A vertical steel pipe, bolted to the floor, is typically installed in front of the water heater to prevent a car bumper from damaging the gas lines.

+GAS METER

-GAS METER The gas meter is located on the north side of the building.
+The gas meter is located on the west side of the building.
 The main gas shut off valve is installed on the high pressure line emanating out of the ground.
 This valve requires a wrench to open and close.
 Keeping a gas valve wrench or adjustable wrench accessible near the gas meter is recommended.